3 September 2017

 Life cycle approaches to sustainable regional development

 The series of LCSS -Life Cycle Summer Schools - is dedicated to exploring the applicability of life cycle approaches to sustainable regional development.
 It seeks to integrate the usual focus of life cycle assessment and life cycle management on products from corporations into the framework of regional socio-economic development challenges and decision-making.
 It is useful to those seeking to work towards a regional circular economy that privileges local product and infrastructure development with suppliers and markets at the regional level, in a context of sustainable innovation.
-Every year the LCSS explores a topic combining selected subjects through a ‘summer school’likeinternational workshopmixing introductions, lectures, student presentations, problem-solving working groups, software courses,discussion sessions, panels, synthesis blocks and social events.
-A textbook resulting from the series of LCSS will be published in August 2016 by Routledge.
+Every year the LCSS explores a topic combining selected subjects, lectures, student presentations, problem-solving working groups, discussion sessions, panels, synthesis blocks and social events.
+A textbook resulting from the series of LCSS has been published in December 2016 by Routledge.

 Stefania Massari, Guido Sonnemann , Fritz Balkau

 Master or postgraduate students as well young professionals with an engineering or natural sciences background who may already have a basic knowledge of life cycle assessment and other approaches

 Master or postgraduate students as well young professionals with a management and administration background who may already have a basic knowledge on regional development

 Professionals working at regional level who seek to expand their understanding of how life cycle approaches could be applied to promote sustainable regional development using life cycle approaches

 The target number of participants is 30 (maximum number); the minimum number is 15.

 The aim of the summer school is to familiarize students with tools which are useful to understand and evaluate the dimensions of sustainability of a wide range of activities.